Position: Energy Advisor / Residential Energy Conservation Consultant

 Preferred candidates would have a minimum of 2 years of related post-secondary education (e.g.: Advanced Housing, Energy Management Technology, Sustainable Energy Engineering, Architectural Technologist, etc.) or equivalent experience.
 Prior HOT2K energy modeling, blower door testing experience and familiarity with energy conservation and green building principles an asset.

 Applicants should be physically fit, able to climb ladders and carry equipment.
 Must be personable and outgoing, have good English oral and written communication skills and interact professionally with builders, designers, trades and homeowners.
 Own cell phone, reliable vehicle, good driving record, proof of car insurance and criminal record check are required, willing to work from home and travel regularly to jobsites within 100 kms.
 Trustworthy, organized and able to work independently without supervision.
 Candidates should possess high standards, have good time management, follow procedures well and deliver accurate results.

-No piecework, no program funding boom & bust cycles.
-As a Certified B Corp we’re committed to higher ethical, environmental and social standards than our competitors.
-We provide steady work and exceed the Employment Standards Act, including flexible hours, income security, vacation / holiday pay, employer contributions, group benefits and bonuses, plus all equipment, training, and mileage paid.
-Starting pay $50,000 / year salary for 40 hours / week, plus bonuses and benefits.
+We provide steady work and exceed the Employment Standards Act, including flexible hours, vacation / holiday pay, employer contributions, group benefits and plus paid training, and mileage.
 Continual professional development and long-term career advancement will be provided to successful candidates.

 If you prefer to work as a self-employed Energy Advisor, you are ineligible for this position, but we may consider a business-to-business subcontractor / Service Organization agreement under certain conditions, including minimum of five years of experience, proof of qualifications and professional liability insurance.